2018 Copa Paulista

-The 2018 Copa Paulista is the 20th edition of São Paulo State Cup.
-27 teams are participate in the tournament.
+The 2018 Copa Paulista was the 20th edition of São Paulo State Cup.
+27 teams participate in the tournament.
 The winner gets to choose between a qualification spot for the 2019 Copa do Brasil or the 2019 Campeonato Brasileiro Série D. The spot not chosen by the winners will be taken by the second-placed team.

+Votuporanguense defeated Ferroviária on the finals to win their first title.
+As champions, Votuporanguense chose to qualify to the 2019 Copa do Brasil and thus Ferroviária qualified to the 2019 Campeonato Brasileiro Série D.

 Format

 First Stage: The clubs will be divided into four groups according to their location.
 The top four of each group will advance to the second stage.

 Second Stage: The 16 clubs will be divided into four groups of four.
 The winner and runners-up of each group will advance to the Knockout stage.

 Each stage will be played in a double round-robin format.